Munich - Things to Do in Munich in June

 Essential Tips

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid

 Insider Knowledge

-June 15-25 is “Dult” season—Munich’s old-school fair at Theresienwiese.
+June 15-25 is "Dult" season, Munich's old-school fair at Theresienwiese.
 Locals either dive in (roasted almonds are the prize) or bolt to quieter beer gardens in the suburbs.
-Reserve beer-garden tables at Augustiner Keller before 11 AM on weekends—after noon, when the chestnut trees cast full shade, they simply stop taking names.
-The Isar’s finest swim is the Eisbach wave inside the Englischer Garten—arrive before 9 AM, before the crowds swarm and the surfers take over.
-Parking meters in Munich flip to summer rates in June—prices fall but time limits tighten, so keep coins handy or fire up the app to dodge fines.
+Reserve beer-garden tables at Augustiner Keller before 11 AM on weekends, after noon, when the chestnut trees cast full shade, they simply stop taking names.
+The Isar's finest swim is the Eisbach wave inside the Englischer Garten, arrive before 9 AM, before the crowds swarm and the surfers take over.
+Parking meters in Munich flip to summer rates in June, prices fall but time limits tighten, so keep coins handy or fire up the app to dodge fines.

 Avoid These Mistakes

-Rolling into beer gardens at 6 PM and hoping for a table is fantasy—locals plant themselves under the chestnut trees by 4 PM to lock down the best shade.
-Open-toed shoes on city streets are a gamble—June rain slicks the centuries-old cobblestones, and their worn edges bite.
-Waiting until two weeks out to book digs is risky—June’s festival calendar packs hotels inside the Ring Road, around Marienplatz.
+Rolling into beer gardens at 6 PM and hoping for a table is fantasy, locals plant themselves under the chestnut trees by 4 PM to lock down the best shade.
+Open-toed shoes on city streets are a gamble, June rain slicks the centuries-old cobblestones, and their worn edges bite.
+Waiting until two weeks out to book digs is risky, June's festival calendar packs hotels inside the Ring Road, around Marienplatz.

-Explore Activities in Munich
+Explore More Activities in Munich